Theragen-Bio/DeepOmicsFFPE-PLUS/README.md

 </aside>

 # 2. Trial Access
+### 🧪 Notice : Beta service is now available.
+You can use it for free.

 - When you sign up, you’ll get up to 5 free analysis runs to try out the service.